About Our Pantry

 "The Pantry's presence is essential to our community.
-I've spoken to so many graduate students who are grateful the Pantry exists within the College in such an accessible and friendly way."
+I've spoken to so many graduate students who are grateful the Pantry exists at Duquesne in such an accessible and friendly way."

 Liberal Arts graduate student, anonymous